red1730/red1730/README.md

 - 🔭 I’m currently working on my GP on Henry

-- 🌱 I’m learning Typescript
+- 🌱 I’m learning Typescript and React Native

 - ❓ Ask me about anything related to JS, React and related technologies